Chakswari

 Chakswari comprises many villages that border the Mangla Dam and surround the Chakswari bazaar.
 Pre-Mangla Dam the Old Mirpur City (now submerged under the Mangla Dam) was near Chakswari.

 Geography

 Chakswari comprises partly plain and partly hilly areas and the climate is generally arid with little rainfall and is characterised by hot summers and cool winters.

 Chakswari is divided into two parts, the historic old town where the majority of the wholesale shops are based.

-Notable parts of Chakswari include Kalyal, Buna Mora or Taki Kalyal, Ladhar, Susral, Panyam, Rachyal, Roopyal, Tagdew.
+Notable parts of Chakswari include Dhamyal, Kalyal, Buna Mora or Taki Kalyal, Ladhar, Susral, Panyam, Rachyal, Roopyal, Tagdew.

+In early days all above villages were counselled by one leader from Dhamyal, the Lambardar family from Dhamyal.

 The main Potohar areas of LA-2 Tehsil are the following: